unldenis/UnldenisHelper/README.md

 ## Asynchronous API
 To handle asynchronous events the Bukkit API provides nothing less than a runnable to execute tasks asynchronously. <br>
-Thanks to BukkitFuture you will be able to get a CompletableFuture <Your class> that you need. <br> Moreover, thanks to CompletableFuture you will be able to execute more tasks sequentially.
+Thanks to BukkitFuture you will be able to get a CompletableFuture <Your class> that you need. <br> Moreover, thanks to <a href="https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html">CompletableFuture</a> you will be able to execute more tasks sequentially.
 ```java
 public CompletableFuture<String> findPlayer(JavaPlugin plugin) {
     return BukkitFuture.supplyAsync(plugin, ()-> {